AdHoc-Protocol/AdHoc-protocol/README.md

 We choose the C# language as [`DSL`](https://en.wikipedia.org/wiki/Domain-specific_language) to describe **AdHoc protocol**.
 Generally, the protocol description file is a plain C# source code in a .Net project.
-To start, just create **C#** project and add a reference to [AdHoc protocol metadata attributes.](https://github.com/cheblin/AdHoc-protocol/tree/master/src/org/unirail/AdHoc), create a new C# source file.
-The protocol description is declared by C# `interface` enclosed in your company's namespace.
+To create a protocol description file, you can start by creating a **C#** project and adding a reference to the [AdHoc protocol metadata attributes.](https://github.com/cheblin/AdHoc-protocol/tree/master/src/org/unirail/AdHoc), Then, create a new C# source file and declare the protocol description using C# `interface` enclosed in your company's namespace.

 ```csharp
 using org.unirail.Meta;//        importing AdHoc protocol attributes.
 Required!